 There are many useful features in an intranet platform like Communifire, including private and group communication methods, a robust case/ticketing system, and the ability to create blogs and wikis on the fly.
-Perhaps the most important feature of Communifire is the ability to create online workspaces.
-In Communifire, we call these "Spaces."
+Perhaps the most important feature of Communifire is the ability to create digital workspaces.
+In Communifire, we call these “Spaces.”

 Spaces are a dynamic, powerful, and altogether simple way for groups, teams, and departments to interact and collaborate.
 No project is too easy or complex for spaces in Communifire, nor is any team too large or small.
-The online workspaces are segmented from each other, yet they all live within the social community at large and can be accessed quickly and without issue.
+The digital workspaces are segmented from each other, yet they all live within the social community at large and can be accessed quickly and without issue.
 Once harnessed, the feature becomes exceptionally useful.

-To get the most out of online workspaces in Communifire, it's helpful to know what your business's teams or departments can do with them.
-Understanding "Spaces" is simple enough at face value, but once you start learning what they can do for your company, opportunities for new workflow processes quickly come to light.
+To get the most out of digital workspaces in Communifire, it’s helpful to know what your business’s teams or departments can do with them.
+Understanding “Spaces” is simple enough at face value, but once you start learning what they can do for your company, opportunities for new workflow processes quickly come to light.

-File and Document Sharing — No matter what type of projects your team is working on, you're going to need document management and file sharing abilities.
-When email is used as the primary vehicle for sharing documents, you'll end up with a great deal of headaches and confusion ... and the more effort that can go into streamlining the process, the better.
-Communifire allows you to quickly upload files and documents to their corresponding online workspaces, ensuring that things stay organized and easy to access at any time, from anywhere.
+File and Document Sharing — No matter what type of projects your team is working on, you’re going to need document management and file sharing abilities.
+When email is used as the primary vehicle for sharing documents, you’ll end up with a great deal of headaches and confusion … and the more effort that can go into streamlining the process, the better.
+Communifire allows you to quickly upload files and documents to their corresponding digital workspaces, ensuring that things stay organized and easy to access at any time, from anywhere.

-Content Collaboration — Content is everything in today's web-centric world, which is one of the primary reasons why it's so important to have an excellent content management system at your fingertips.
+Content Collaboration — Content is everything in today’s web-centric world, which is one of the primary reasons why it’s so important to have an excellent content management system at your fingertips.
 As collaboration becomes even more important, people all over the world are looking for ways to create great content while bouncing ideas off their colleagues, regardless of their location.
-Every online workspace that gets set up in Communifire allows teams to collaborate on blogs, wikis and more, making content creation easier than ever.
+Every digital workspace that gets set up in Communifire allows teams to collaborate on blogs, wikis and more, making content creation easier than ever.

-Realtime Updates — When there's a lot going on, staying on top of things can be difficult.
+Realtime Updates — When there’s a lot going on, staying on top of things can be difficult.
 This is especially true for those who work as part of multiple teams, in which case separating updates from each other can be confusing.
-Communifire's online workpaces are the perfect solution, as they provide segmented updates about what's going on within your specific team or department, while community updates can be accessed on your home activity feed.
-Pay attention to the regular updates, and you'll never be in the dark about recent happenings.
+Communifire’s digital workpaces are the perfect solution, as they provide segmented updates about what’s going on within your specific team or department, while community updates can be accessed on your home activity feed.
+Pay attention to the regular updates, and you’ll never be in the dark about recent happenings.

 Public / Private / Hybrid Spaces — Spaces may be specific in nature, but they’re also extremely flexible.
 You can create public spaces that can be joined at will, which gives everyone in the community the chance to participate in the conversation.
 At the same time, private spaces can be built, allowing those with administrative privileges to determine who is allowed to join and participate.
 Hybrid spaces are also a possibility, giving you full control over user roles, permissions, and everything in between.

-Sub-Spaces — One of the best ways to utilize online workspaces in Communifire is to isolate projects from each other.
-As you might expect, certain projects can be so complex that they'll need several isolated workspaces underneath the overall umbrella.
+Sub-Spaces — One of the best ways to utilize digital workspaces in Communifire is to isolate projects from each other.
+As you might expect, certain projects can be so complex that they’ll need several isolated workspaces underneath the overall umbrella.
 This ensures that no important details go overlooked or end up overlapping with each other.
 Sub-spaces are absolutely ideal for this purpose and are easily set-up in Communifire.

 Cases and Ticketing — The case and ticketing system in Communifire can serve many purposes, ranging from handling internal operations to answering questions and concerns from customers.
 Cases and tickets are ideal for you to stay organized, ensuring that nothing important ever gets overlooked.

-Online workspaces are powerful when properly approached, but there are many things that you and your staff can do to ensure you're getting the most out of them.
+Digital workspaces are powerful when properly approached, but there are many things that you and your staff can do to ensure you’re getting the most out of them.
 By embracing the following tips and sharing them with every team member, you can expect to see increased productivity and a smaller margin for error.

-The "Spaces" tab never goes away, and clicking on it provides you with a drop-down menu listing each and every space in your community.
-It's not always possible to avoid confusion when you're deep in a project, but you can always rely on the navigation bar to get you back to where you need to be.
+The “Spaces” tab never goes away, and clicking on it provides you with a drop-down menu listing each and every digital workspace in your community.
+It’s not always possible to avoid confusion when you’re deep in a project, but you can always rely on the navigation bar to get you back to where you need to be.

 Managing a community can be a full-time job, and the more you can do to make your life easier in the process, the better.
-Communifire makes managing your online workspaces a simple process, and you can access just about every feature through the management dashboard.
-Managing members, moderating content, and updating settings can all be done on the fly, which means you don't need to log into a separate part of the community to make a quick adjustment when you're in the middle of a project.
+Communifire makes managing your digital workspaces a simple process, and you can access just about every feature through the management dashboard.
+Managing members, moderating content, and updating settings can all be done on the fly, which means you don’t need to log into a separate part of the community to make a quick adjustment when you’re in the middle of a project.

-Building-out a community of online workspaces doesn't take a great deal of effort, but you've got to take a few steps to end up on the right track.
+Building-out a community of digital workspaces doesn’t take a great deal of effort, but you’ve got to take a few steps to end up on the right track.
 The first, and perhaps most important thing to do after creating a space, is invite people to join your spaces.
-This way, you can bring employees in to work on projects, set user permissions and define roles to ensure that you and your team are getting the most out of every space in the community.
+This way, you can bring employees in to work on projects, set user permissions and define roles to ensure that you and your team are getting the most out of every digital workspace in the community.
 Creating spaces takes only seconds, and inviting users to join is just as easy.

-Once you start using online workspaces in Communifire, you'll quickly realize that there are many, many ways to use them.
-Spaces can be used as company intranets, departmental segments, customer support zones, marketing communities, and whatever other purpose you're able to brainstorm.
+Once you start using digital workspaces in Communifire, you’ll quickly realize that there are many, many ways to use them.
+Spaces can be used as company intranets, departmental segments, customer support zones, marketing communities, and whatever other purpose you’re able to brainstorm.
 Get familiar with Spaces, and the possibilities quickly become clear.